nationalarchives/ds-caselaw-public-ui/README.md

 production release, will be reflected in `ds-caselaw-editor-ui` (note that the changes have to be included in [a release](https://github.com/nationalarchives/ds-caselaw-public-ui/releases) before they are used in the editor).

+Note that if a release is made on `ds-caselaw-public-ui` which contains edits to this CSS, a deployment will need to be made to `ds-caselaw-editor-ui` to force that app to pick up the new version of the CSS.
+A deployment can be made via dalmatian, without needing to do a full release of the editor.

 `_judgment_text.scss` only contains styles for the HTML judgment view.
 Other CSS styles for the public UI and editor UI applications are not shared.